Diploma (Business) – DipBus

 To enter the Diploma (Business) you will have achieved:

-• 32 credits across three university entrance approved subjects, or equivalent; and
+• 32 credits across 3 university entrance approved subjects, or equivalent; and

-• an overall academic score of 5.5 in an IELTS assessment, with no band score less than 5.0 or equivalent TOEFL score.
+• an overall academic score of 5.5 in an IELTS assessment, with no band score less than 5.0, or equivalent.

 Prior learning, credit and exemptions